guildai/issue-resolution/159-name-of-package-in-conflict-with-directory-module-when-building-for-remote/README.md

 Note that `foo` exists as a local package.

+The expected behavior is that Guild detect the name conflict and provide some guidance as to how to correct the problem.

 ## Reproduce Package Error

 The same error underlying problem be recreated by running `package`: